sxjczzl/Homebrew-brew/README.md

 ## What Packages Are Available?
 1. Use `brew search` on the command line for a list of packages.
 2. Use `brew search --desc <keyword>` to browse packages from the command line.
-3. Alternatively, you can visit [braumeister.org](http://braumeister.org) to browse packages online.
+3. Visit [braumeister.org](http://braumeister.org) to browse packages online.

 ## More Documentation
 Use `brew help` or `man brew` on the command line or visit [our documentation](https://github.com/Homebrew/brew/tree/master/share/doc/homebrew#readme).